Wednesday, February 26, 2025

 Bon presents Sandra and Heather with a proposal that the three of them should walk the Inca trail.
 She has booked and paid for luxury accommodation and private guides and she is not taking no for an answer.
 Bon’s main aim is to get Sandra to let go of her philandering ex-husband and start living again, although Bon’s plan for Sandra to try being a cougar may not go down well!
 In the meantime, Sandra’s attempts to interfere in Heather’s life cause a whole new set of problems.

 After reading this vivid story I am going to look for Amy Matthew’s Someone Else’s Bucket List.
-It is always exciting to find a talented new author.
+It is always exciting to find another talented author.
 Thank you NetGalley for my arc.

 Published by Simon and Schuster